 Does it sometimes happen to you to have a BIG and sudden revelation concerning a movie star?
 It happens to me all the time these days.
 Recently, my revelation was that Lee.
 J. Cobb was an awesomely great actor.
-I mean he really is.
-Lee J. Cobb is well known for having starred in classics such as On the Waterfront, Twelve Angry Men, Golden Boy, How the West Was Won, The Exorcist and more.
+I mean, he really is.
+Lee J. Cobb is well-known for having starred in classics such as On the Waterfront, Twelve Angry Men, Golden Boy, How the West Was Won, The Exorcist and more.
 This actor certainly ought to be honoured and that’s what I’ll do today.
-You see, I’m participating to the Summer Under the Stars Blogathon hosted by Kristen from Journeys in Classic Films.
+I’m participating in the Summer Under the Stars Blogathon hosted by Kristen from Journeys in Classic Films.
 This blogathon ties in with the TCM Under the Star.
-During all month of August, a star is honoured each day and the channel only shows some of his or her movies during the day.
+During all month of August, a star is honoured daily and the chanel only shows some of his or her movies during that day.
 So, the idea is the same for this blogathon.
-Each day is dedicated to a movie star (the same as on TCM) and participants have to write a text about this star.
+Each day is dedicated to a movie star (the same one as on TCM) and participants have to write a text about this star.
 It can be a movie review, a top 10, anything.
 Participants can subscribe for more than one day if they want to.

 Well, today, on August 17th, it’s Lee J. Cobb day!
 When I saw he was on the schedule, I said to myself “ok, that’s the day I chose.
 It will be a great opportunity to write about him”.
 Lee J. Cobb had twice played a father in two of his most famous films: Golden Boy (Rouben Mamoulian, 1939) and Twelve Angry Men (Sidney Lumet, 1957).
-However, his characters are very different in each movie.
-He is not the same kind of father in Golden Boy than in Twelve Angry Men.
-So, for the blogathon, instead of writing a general tribute about Lee J. Cobb or concentring myself on only one of his films, I’ve decided to compare his performances in Golden Boy and Twelve Angry Men.
-Two very different films and two quite different characters.
-This will be similar to what I did during my Olivia de Havilland’s marathon, my William Holden’s marathon and my Dolores Hart’s marathon.
-That will be my way to prove you Lee J. Cobb’s great versatility and great acting abilities of course.
+However, these two characters are very different.
+He is not the same kind of father in Golden Boy than he is in Twelve Angry Men.
+So, for the blogathon, instead of writing a general tribute to Lee J. Cobb or concentrating myself on only one of his films, I’ve decided to compare his performances in Golden Boy and Twelve Angry Men.
+That will be my way to prove you Lee J. Cobb’s great versatility and great acting abilities.

-In Golden Boy, Lee J. Cobb plays a sensible father, in Twelve Angry Men, he plays a disappointed father, but in both cases, a very emotional one.
+In Golden Boy, Lee J. Cobb plays a sensible father, in Twelve Angry Men, he plays a disappointed father, but, in both cases, a very emotional one.
 You might remember, I already wrote a little paragraph about Golden Boy, but it was about William Holden’s performance in the film.
-It will certainly be interesting to talk about another actor’s performance : this time it’s Lee J. Cobb.
-The plot goes like this: Joe Bonaparte (William Holden) is a violinist who wants to start boxing because it’s a better way to have a safe financial future.
-His father (Lee J. Cobb) opposes to this decision, because he knows that his son is made for music and not for boxing.
+It will certainly be interesting to talk about another actor’s performance.
+The plot goes like this: Joe Bonaparte (William Holden) is a violinist who wants to start boxing because it can assure him a safe financial future.
+His father (Lee J. Cobb) opposes to this decision because he knows that his son is made for music and not for boxing.
 He knows that this will make him unhappy.
 Barbara Stanwyck is William Holden boxing agent’s girlfriend (Adolphe Menjou) who, at first, manipulates Joe so he won’t quit the boxing.
 But after a visit to Joe’s family house, she understands, like Joe’s father, that he belongs to the world of music.

-I really thing that Golden Boy is the film that made me appreciate Lee J. Cobb.
-Yes, he was great in On the Waterfront (that I saw before Golden Boy), but somehow I was more able to notice is great talent thanks to his performance in Golden Boy.
-But in a way, maybe that’s because his character in Golden Boy is much more different than the one in On The Waterfront.
+I really think that Golden Boy is the film that made me appreciate Lee J. Cobb.
+Yes, he was great in On the Waterfront (that I saw before Golden Boy), but, somehow, I was more able to notice his great talent thanks to his performance in Golden Boy.
+But in a way, maybe that’s because his character in Golden Boy is much more different from the one in On The Waterfront.
 In Golden Boy, he is a truly good man, unlike Johnny Friendly in On the Waterfront.
-By watching a very different performance from Lee J. Cobb, I was conscious of his great versatility and knew then that he was an actor with a gifted talent.
+By watching a very different performance by Lee J. Cobb, I was conscious of his great versatility and knew then that he was an actor with a gifted talent.
 Mr. Bonaparte is an Italian father who desperately wants his son, Joe, to be happy.
 If Joe is happy, he will be too.
-That’s why he insists so much on him to continue is musician career, because he knows that THIS makes his son happy, not the boxing.
-There are some beautiful father and son scenes in this film marvellously lead by Lee J. Cobb and William Holden.
+That’s why he insists so much on him to continue his musical career because he knows that THIS makes his son happy, not boxing.
+There are some beautiful father and son scenes in this film marvelously lead by Lee J. Cobb and William Holden.
 It’s the fusion of the two characters’ emotions that make this film so memorable.
-Admiration and pride would be the right words to describe Mr Bonaparte’s feeling toward his son, but also sadness and deception during the more difficult moments.
-All these emotions were wonderful embody by Lee J. Cobb, who is really unrecognizable in this film if you compare it to some other films where he plays tough guys.
-What’s also incredible about this performance is the fact that Lee J. Cobb plays a middle age father, but, in real life, he only was 27 when he starred in it.
+Admiration and pride would be the right words to describe Mr. Bonaparte’s feeling toward his son, but also sadness and deception during the more difficult moments.
+All these emotions were wonderfully embodied by Lee J. Cobb, who is really unrecognizable in this film if you compare it to some other films where he plays tough guys.
+What’s also incredible about this performance is the fact that he plays a middle-age father, but, in reality, he only was 27.
 It was one of his first films, but he seems to already have a long career behind him!
-I also have a feeling that, just like William Holden, Golden Boy is the film that putted Lee J. Cobb on the map.
+I also have a feeling that, just like William Holden, Golden Boy is the film that put Lee J. Cobb on the map.
 Well, according to his previous filmography, I think it was his first important role.

 Twelve Angry Men‘s story is quite simple.
 A jury has to declare if a young boy is guilty or not of the murder of his own father.
-Eleven of the jurors think he is, only one of them (Henry Fonda) thinks he’s not.
+Eleven of the jurors think he is, only one of them (Henry Fonda), has a reasonable doubt.
 He will have to convince them the best he can.
-Lee J. Cobb’s character, Juror #3 really think he is guilty and is very hard to convince, but we realized that he is taking this case too personal.
+Lee J. Cobb’s character, Juror #3 is sure he is guilty and is very hard to convince, but we realized that he is taking this case too personally.
 Juror #3 has a son.
 He hasn’t seen him since two years.
-He is a disappointed father who doesn’t accept his son’s reaction after “everything he done for him”.
+He is a disappointed father who doesn’t accept his son’s reactions and behaviour after “everything he’s done for him”.